woohoolabs/zen/README.md

 from the container have `Singleton` scope, meaning that they are only instantiated at the first retrieval, and the same instance will be returned on the subsequent fetches. `Singleton` scopes only works well for stateless objects.

-On the other hand, container entries of `Prototype` scope are instantiated at every retrievals, so that is makes it possible to store stateful objects in the container.
+On the other hand, container entries of `Prototype` scope are instantiated at every retrieval, so that is makes it possible to store stateful objects in the container.
 You can hint a container entry as `Prototype` with the `DefinitionHint::prototype()` construct as follows: